Sialitech/label-siali/docs/source/guide/notion-faq.md

 1. Try to enable “Treat every bucket object”.
 Do you see tasks in DM?
 If yes, go to (2).
 2. Try to disable “Treat every bucket objects”.
 If you don’t see tasks in DM, your bucket doesn’t have GET permission, seems like it has LIST permission only.

 Why does it happen?
-Because for (1) Label Studio scans bucket and doesn’t read objects, it needs to check existence only.
-In (2) Label Studio reads data, because it has to extract your JSON files to LS DB.
+Because for (1) Siali Label scans bucket and doesn’t read objects, it needs to check existence only.
+In (2) Siali Label reads data, because it has to extract your JSON files to LS DB.

 ### When I click Sync, I see my tasks in the Data Manager, but there is the CORS error inside of tasks